uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ### Description of the Data Set

 IDOT has generated datasets with statewide crash locations produced by the Crash Information Section of the Illinois Department of Transportation (IDOT).
 The accident data has been collected througout the years usign Application Programming Interfaces (APIs) that provided streaming traffic incident data.
-There are about 300,000 accident records per year in these datasets, and each record contains attributes that including conditions like:
+There are about 300,000 accident records per year in these datasets, and each record contains attributes that include conditions like (among others that are not listed and described because these are not relevant for this study):

 1. Time and date (day, month, year)
 2. Coordinates (x,y)